The Role of Your Senior Leadership Team Explained

 - The leaders style defines the priorities for the value set.

-- The value set is mirrored through middle managers to Team Leaders and directly by all people in contact with SLT members.
+- The value set is mirrored through middle managers to Team Leaders and directly by all people in contact with Senior Leadership Team members.

 - The mirroring of the new style becomes the new behavior